Skip to main content

 • Mound Visits: 1 visit per inning, 2nd visit in an inning must result in a change.
 No limit per game.

-• Balks: big book; balks are live balls until the conclusion of the pitch/play.
+• Balks follow big book rules; balks are live balls until the conclusion of the pitch/play.

 • GameChanger will be the system of record for all pitch count protests.
 The site / tournament director will review GameChanger records to determine whether a pitch count violation has occurred.